processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## restore

-Restore the database from backup file
+Restore the Mnesia database from a binary backup file

+This restores immediately from a binary backup file the internal Mnesia database.
+This will consume a lot of memory if you have a large database, you may prefer 'install_fallback'.

 __Arguments:__